 Eat what you cook

-eat what you cook is a metaphor for the IndieWeb principle “use what you make”, encouraging creators to use what they create, in particular on their personal website.
-Whether code, UX, design, or content, there is also an aspect of depending on your creations personally yourself, beyond just testing a project you’re working on.
+eat what you cook is a metaphor for the IndieWeb principle “use what you make”, encouraging creators to consume what they create, in particular on their personal website, and a more palatable replacement for the selfdogfooding metaphor.

 On the IndieWeb, “eat what you cook” means using your creations on your personal site as an aspect of your primary online identity, day to day.

 - " And this is why we (here) have the principle / pressure of eat what you cook, because it focuses on the need (to eat!) rather than the process of spending hours cooking, and never eating" from tantek in chat (https://chat.indieweb.org/dev/2021-09-16#t1631815786178300).

 - capjamesg responded: That's the reason I came to the IndieWeb.
 I have never felt I had to do anything from scratch to particulate [sic].
 And so I felt a whole lot more welcomed!"

 - An app can be a home-cooked meal by Robin Sloan: "I am the programming equivalent of a home cook. […] This messaging app I built for, and with, my family, it won’t change unless we want it to change.
 There will be no sudden redesign, no flood of ads, no pivot to chase a userbase inscrutable to us.
 It might go away at some point, but that will be our decision.
 What is this feeling?
 Independence?
 Security?
 Sovereignty?"

 - 2013-01-03 Forrester: Product Management: Should You Eat Your Own Cooking?

 Would you purchase a car from a BMW salesperson who drives a Honda?
 Would you eat at a restaurant where the chef doesn’t eat the restaurant’s food?